The Campus ID Office will not be accepting walk-in visits for ID printing.

 Please follow these steps to request an ID reprint or new ID:

-1. Email email@example.com to request an ID reprint or new ID - include which type in the subject line of the email.
+1. Email firstname.lastname@example.org from your WPI email account to request an ID reprint or new ID - include which type in the subject line of the email.
 Please include the following information:

 - WPI ID number

-2. If this is a new ID for a new employee or new graduate student, please also attach a photo following these instructions:
+2. Attach an ID photo to your email if this is a new ID for a new employee or new graduate student.
+Please follow these instructions:

 - Pictures must be in color, not black and white.